ConorJones05/UNC_Opportunities/README.md

 ## Summary
 This project automates the process of sending email notifications for new opportunities scraped from the UNC Opportunities Board.
 Ensure you configure the `config.py` file and have the necessary libraries installed before running the email sender script.

-Setting up Task Scheduler on Windows or cron on Unix-based systems allows for the automation of running the email sender script at specified intervals, ensuring timely notifications for new opportunities.